Full text index

 Changing access rights or adding a new user

 The index not just contains meta data and the content of the document, it also stores read access rights on documents.
 That makes searching even faster, because the result set can be easily reduced to documents accessible by the logged in user.
 The downside is obvious.
 Any change of access rights, especially those affecting many documents due to inheritance may require to update the affected documents.
-This is not done automatically and rebuilding the index is often more efficient.
+This is not done automatically and rebuilding the index is inevitably.

 Don’t worry, this will not result in listing documents without read access right by a particular user, but it may lead to incomplete result sets or hit counts.